Cryptolibertarian-id/Mastering-Bash/README.md

-# Header

-Last touched on 28 July 2022
+Last touched on 12 July 2023

+# Shell

+Shell is command interpreter for the linux operating system, shell provides interactive user interface between user and kernel.

+## Zsh

+Zsh is a shell designed for interactive use and powerful scripting language